LLNL/RAJA/docs/sphinx/user_guide/tutorial/sort.rst

 for you to work through if you wish to get some practice with RAJA.
 The file ``RAJA/exercises/sort_solution.cpp`` contains complete working code for the examples discussed in this section.
 You can use the solution file to check your work and for guidance if you get stuck.
+To build the exercises execute ``make sort`` and ``make sort_solution`` from the build directory.

 Key RAJA features shown in this section are: